Rate Limits

 HeaderDescription

-X-RateLimit-ResetUnix timestamp (in seconds) when the rate limit window resets.
+RateLimit-ResetSeconds until the current rate limit window resets.

 Handling 429 Errors